shaunyongfc/MSAP3-Vocabulary-Quiz/README.md

 - User can attempt to retry the quiz or go back to the index page to modify Vocab list.

 This project is run directly with $flask run or $python app.py.

+A finished version is hosted in Herokuapp at https://msa3-vocab-quiz.herokuapp.com/.